rackerlabs/rackspace-howto-dev/content/rackspace-auto-scale/rackspace-auto-scale-glossary.md

 ### Launch configuration

-A configuration that contains the necessary details for adding and removing servers from a scaling group in the Rackspace Auto Scale API.
+A configuration that contains the necessary details for adding and removing servers from a scaling group in the Rackspace Autoscale API.
 The **launchConfiguration** object specifies whether you are creating a server or a load balancer and the necessary details about the configuration.